inkyubeytor/inkyubeytor.github.io/about.md

 sidebar_link: true
 ---

-I'm a rising senior studying artificial intelligence and computer science at Carnegie Mellon University.
-My current interests lie mostly in the realm of natural language processing and causal inference, but I'm always open to expanding my knowledge in other fields.

 If you're looking for my one-page resume,
 [look no further]({{ site.url }}/assets/files/resume_2022-08-16.pdf).
 A more detailed description of my experience is below.